lrq3000/fdict/README.rst

 LICENCE
 -------------

-This library is licensed under the MIT License.
-It was initially made for the Coma Science Group - GIGA Consciousness - CHU de Liege, Belgium.
+This library is licensed under the MIT License and was created by Stephen Karl Larroque.

+It was initially made for the Coma Science Group - GIGA Consciousness - CHU de Liege, Belgium, as part of the paneuropean CENTER-TBI project.

 Included are the ``flatkeys`` function by `bfontaine <https://github.com/bfontaine/flatkeys>`__  and ``_count_iter_items`` by `zuo <https://stackoverflow.com/a/15112059/1121352>`__.